 Gone are the days of altering your desktop platform to fit on mobile.
 Nowadays, it’s far easier to design for mobile first and then adapt that design to desktop.
 And with the majority of traffic coming from mobile, why wouldn’t you?

-When it comes to critical functionality, make sure your mobile experience is on par with your existing platforms.
-You want your mobile site or app to be at least as good - if not better - than your website.
-Otherwise, your users will revert to other methods of reaching out - like social media and call centers.
+When it comes to critical functionality, it’s important to make sure your mobile experience is in alignment with your existing platforms.
+You want your mobile site or app to be at least as good, if not better, than your website.
+Otherwise, your users will revert to other methods of reaching out, like social media and call centers.

 - Make it easy to get help + to exit.

 In other words, don’t block the exit.
-This is a standard UX best practice.
+This is a standard user-experience best practice.
 You don’t want to design an element the user can’t figure out how to use or can’t exit once they’ve entered.
-Always offer guidance and an easy way out.
+Always offer guidance along with an easy way out.

 - Don’t overwhelm your map with buttons and toolbars.

 When you’re working with small screen sizes, every bit of space counts.
 You want your map and controls to work together, not to fight each other.
-UI elements should support what’s on the map without taking away or covering up vital map data.
+User interface elements should support what’s on the map without taking away or covering up vital map data.